Song Yo-chan: Post-Korean War

 Song then served as deputy division commander of the 8th Mechanized Infantry Division, promoted to major general, then made commander of the 8th Mechanized Infantry Division, where he studied in the United States in July 1953 and graduated from the United States Army Command and General Staff College.
-He returned home in August 1954, was promoted to lieutenant general in October of that same year, then again reappointed as the head of the 8th Mechanized Infantry Division, then made head of the 3rd Corps, and later in July 1956 he again traveled to the United States, where he conducted 1 month of local inspections and returned home in August.
+He returned home in August 1954, was promoted to lieutenant general in October of that same year, then again reappointed the head of the 8th Mechanized Infantry Division, then made head of the 3rd Corps, and later in July 1956 he again traveled to the United States, where he conducted 1 month of local inspections and returned home in August.

 He entered the Graduate School of Defense in August 1956, completing it by May of '57.
 He was appointed commander of the 1st Field Army in May 1957 and Chief of Staff of the Republic of Korea Army in August 1959.